DavidAnson/markdownlint-cli2/README.md

 - To lint every file in the current directory tree, the command "markdownlint-cli2 **" can be used instead

 Optional parameters:
 - --config            specifies the path to a configuration file to define the base configuration
 - --fix               updates files to resolve fixable issues (can be overridden in configuration)
 - --help              writes this message to the console and exits without doing anything else
 - --no-globs          ignores the "globs" property if present in the top-level options object
+- --no-global-config  ignores global configuration files in ~/.config/markdownlint-cli2

 Configuration via:
 - .markdownlint-cli2.jsonc